 sudo systemctl restart apache2 # 或 sudo service apache2 restart

-After configuring reverse proxy in Apache, you need to log in to the AnQiCMS backend management interface, and add the corresponding site in the "Multi-site Management" feature.
-This includes setting the site name, binding to the Apache Virtual Host inServerNameA consistent website address (e.g.,http://site1.com), and specify an independent site root directory and database name for the new site so that AnQiCMS can store and manage its content.
+After configuring reverse proxy in Apache, you still need to log in to the AnQiCMS backend management interface, add the corresponding site in the "Multi-site Management" function.
+This includes setting the site name, binding to the Apache Virtual Host inServerNameA consistent website address (for examplehttp://site1.com), and specify an independent site root directory and database name for the new site so that AnQiCMS can store and manage its content.

-Domain resolution: Ensure that all involved domain names (such assite1.com/www.site1.com/site2.com) have their DNS records correctly pointing to your server IP address.
+Domain resolution: Make sure that all involved domains (such assite1.com/www.site1.com/site2.cometc.) have their DNS records correctly pointing to your server IP address.

 SSL/TLS configuration: It is strongly recommended to configure HTTPS for all sites.
-In Apache, you need to add in the respectiveVirtualHostblock.SSLEngine On/SSLCertificateFileandSSLCertificateKeyFileInstructions, and ensure that HTTPS requests are listened to on port 443.
+In Apache, you need to add in the relevantVirtualHostblock.SSLEngine On/SSLCertificateFileandSSLCertificateKeyFileInstruction, and ensure to listen for HTTPS requests on port 443.

 Log analysis: